Measuring the Central Dark Mass in NGC 4258 with JWST/NIRSpec Stellar Kinematics: Observations and Kinematics

-We quantified the dilution of stellar light by the central non-thermal continuum in \autoref{fig:stellar_perc}, which shows the surface brightness profile $I(r)$ measured from the NIRSpec G235H/F170LP datacube of NGC~4258, along with the radial profile of the stellar contribution, estimated as $\Gamma(r) = I(r)\gamma(r)$ based on the \textsc{pPXF} fits in individual spatial bins (see Figure 4 of \citealt{vanderMarel1994} for M87 and Figure 6 of \citealt{Cappellari2009} for Centaurus A).
-The stellar profile is smooth and well approximated by a broken power-law function, $\Gamma(r) = \alpha \times r^\beta$ (red line), with $\alpha=0.09, \beta=-0.53$ for $r\le0\farcs2$ and $\alpha=0.04, \beta=-1.02$ for $r>0\farcs2$.
-This confirms that the observed radial spectral variation is consistent with weak non-thermal continuum emission and residual instrumental artifacts, rather than intrinsic changes in the stellar population.
+This experiment confirms that the observed radial spectral variation is consistent with weak non-thermal continuum emission and residual instrumental artifacts, rather than intrinsic changes in the stellar population.
 The measurement of $\gamma(r)$ enables a reliable assessment of the stellar kinematics even in the unresolved nucleus, where the stellar light is strongly diluted by AGN-related emission.

 Given that stars still contribute 44\% of the total flux in the central spaxel, the kinematics there are subject to larger systematic uncertainties ($\approx$10\%) but remain sufficiently reliable to be included in our dynamical modeling (\autoref{sec:jam}).
 Beyond $r = 0\farcs1$, the stellar kinematics are robust and can be measured with uncertainties below 4\%.